sdsdkkk/sdsdkkk.github.io/_posts/2015-09-05-accidental-software-engineer.markdown

 Fortunately, most of them ended up alright.
 While being a master's student wasn't as enjoyable as being a software engineer, I learned some good things there.

-I guess too many things happening in my life are by accident.
+At least the accidents aren't so bad, some of them are quite good.
 And that sums up the introductory post for this blog.
 Here's a piece of "Hello World" code.

 ```scala
 object Main {